Directed Information on Abstract Spaces: Properties and Variational Equalities: Conclusion

 \section{Conclusion}

-In this paper we derive functional and topological properties of directed information defined on abstract Polish spaces.
-We establish convexity of the sets of (nonanticipative) causally conditioned convolutional distributions, used to defined directed information and we show convexity and concavity of directed information with respect to these distributions.
-We provide a novel theorem on weak compactness of causally conditioned convolutional distributions, and weak convergence of joint distributions and marginal distributions associated with directed information.
-We use these results to show lower semicontinuity of directed information as a functional of two causally conditioned convolutional distributions, and under certain conditions continuity of directed information with respect to the causally conditioned convolutional input distributions.
-We also establish two variational equalities for directed information.
-These functional and topological properties may be viewed as generalizations of analogous functional and topological properties of mutual information.
-The results of this paper can be used to address extremum problems of directed information functional for point-to-point communications and for network communications.
+In this paper we derive functional and topological properties of directed information, for abstract alphabet spaces (i.e., complete separable metric spaces).
+These include, convexity of the set of consistent family of distributions, which uniquely define causally conditioned compound distributions, convexity and concavity of directed information with respect to consistent family of distributions, and a general theorem on weak compactness of causally conditioned distributions, their joint distributions, and marginals, which are utilized to define directed information.
+Further, we use this main theorems to show lower semicontinuity of directed information as a functional of two causally conditioned distributions, and under additional conditions continuity of directed information.
+In addition, we derive sequential variational equalities for directed information.
+Throughout the paper, we discuss application examples in the context of extremum problems of directed information, such as, in feedback capacity, nonanticipative RDF, and in developing sequential computational algorithms, similar to the Blahut-Arimoto algorithm \cite{blahut1972}.